Areas closed to all visitors due to the Woodward Fire.

 On Monday, April 20, 2020, contractors began work on a major two-year road improvement project in Point Reyes National Seashore.
 To better ensure the safety of road crew and visitors, time-limited delays and some road and/or area closures are expected through the duration of the project.
 As of May 17, 2020, Sir Francis Drake Boulevard southwest of its junction with Drake Beach Road is closed to motorized traffic until further notice.
 As a result, the Chimney Rock, Lighthouse, and South Beach areas are closed to motorized access.
 Visit our Road Closures page for more information.

-A long term repair for this location, being managed by the Federal Highway Administration (FHWA), for the County of Marin was put out for bid during the fall of 2019.
-A contractor began work on this long-term repair of this section of roadway in the summer of 2020.
 Visitors traveling along Sir Francis Drake Boulevard west of its junction with Pierce Point Road should expect to encounter delays due to the road work.
 The delays should last no more than 30 minutes.
+As of September 10, 2020, almost all of Sir Francis Drake Boulevard's pavement had been removed and the road is essentially a gravel road.
 Drivers are urged to drive slowly through the work zone for the safety of the work crews, and to reduce the risk of damaging vehicles—especially those with low clearance—due to potholes, loose rocks, or other loose materials.
 Visit our Road Closures page for more information.